Schema Markup Example

 What This Means for Your Content Strategy

+1. Don't panic about AI stylistic patterns.
 Most phrases people criticize as "AI tells" don't correlate with reduced engagement.
 "In this article" isn't hurting your content.
 "Let's take a look" isn't sabotaging your strategy.
-Don't rewrite content based on someone's Twitter thread declaring certain phrases "AI markers."
+Don't rewrite content based on someone's thread declaring certain phrases "AI markers."

 • Blend conclusions into analysis